oszuidwest/zwfm-liquidsoap/README.md

 **The stream changes sources again and again**

 - Increase `SILENCE_SWITCH_SECONDS` if the connection is not stable.
-- Do a check of the network between the encoder and the server. `studio_a.srt` and `studio_b.srt` on the server socket show the SRT latency and round-trip time.
+- Do a check of the network between the encoder and the server. `studio_a.srt` and `studio_b.srt` on the server socket show the SRT latency, round-trip time, and total dropped packets.
+A growing dropped-packet count between two calls points to the network.
 - Make sure that the encoder sends continuous audio.

 **Icecast connection failed**